day8/re-frame/docs/SubscriptionFlow.md

 So now this `reaction` has two input signals: `app-db` and `(subscribe [:get-path-part])`.
 If either changes, the `reaction` will rerun.

-In some cases, the `reaction` might not even use `app-db` and use only `subscribe` to provide input signals.
+In some cases, the returned `reaction` might not even use `app-db` and, instead, it might only use `subscribe` to provide input signals.
+In that case, the registered subscription would belong to "Level 3" of the signal graph (discussed in earlier tutorials).

 Remember to deref any use of `app-db` and `subscribe`.
 It is a rookie mistake to forget.
-I do it all the time.
+I do it regularly.

-Instead of returning a `reaction` (a macro) you can use `reagent/make-reaction` (a function) which gives you the additional ability to attach an `:on-dispose` handler to a reaction, allowing you to do comething when the subscription is no longer needed.
+Instead of returning a `reaction` (a macro), you can use `reagent/make-reaction` (a utility function) which gives you the additional ability to attach an `:on-dispose` handler to the returned reaction, allowing you to do cleanup work when the subscription is no longer needed.
 [See an example of using `:on-dispose` here](Subscribing-To-External-Data.md)

 ***